-Policy: English language admission requirements for students
+Policy: English language requirements for admission

-- This policy should be read in conjunction with the relevant legislation and academic eligibility requirements of ANU and applies to all programs.
+- This policy should be read in conjunction with relevant legislation and academic eligibility requirements of the ANU, and applies to all programs.

 - Applicants may be deemed to have satisfied the University's English language requirements if they can provide evidence that they meet one of the following principles:

 - Canada (excluding Quebec)

 - South Africa

 - These countries are determined by the Academic and Quality Assurance Committee.